Mikaelfk/MetIma-Imaging-Application/README.md

 [persistence.xml](/src/main/resources/META-INF/persistence.xml) according to
 the specifications
 [found here.](https://www.objectdb.com/java/jpa/entity/persistence-unit)
+All the relevant dependencies for connection to a MySQL database is included in the current Maven configuration.

 Afterwards, with Maven installed, it is as simple as executing a single Maven goal in the project root:

 ```bash
 mvn javafx:run